MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 3. In the **New User Group Code** field, enter a name for the group, and then choose the **OK** button.

 The new user group is added to the **User Groups** page.
 Proceed to add users.
 For more information, see the [To add users to a user group](#to-add-users-to-a-user-group) section.

+> [!IMPORTANT]
+> You'll get a validation error if you're trying to assign a user group to the user that refers to a permission set which was defined in an uninstalled extension.
+It's because the App ID of the extension is validated whenever it's referenced.
+To assign that user group to a user, you can either re-install the extension, remove the reference of the uninstalled extension from the permission set, or remove that permission set from the user group.

 ### <a name="to-assign-permission-sets-to-user-groups"></a>To assign permission sets to user groups